bentoml/BentoML/docs/source/guides/yatai_service.rst

-Deploy yatai server behind NGINX
+Deploy Yatai server behind NGINX
 ================================

 The control service of yatai server is currently using insecure gRPC,